martinsimov9a19/HackTues365/README.md

 # Different Perspective

 Different Perspective is a couch multiplayer game developed by Martin Simov, Kiril Chinagarov, Marian Bitcov, Alex Videnov and Nikita Prodadonov during the Hack Tues 365 Hackathon.
-It's purpose is to make 2 players have fun together by sharing information about the environment around each player to explore and complete levels while having limited vision.
+It's purpose is to make 2 players have fun together by sharing information about the environment around each player so they can explore and complete levels while having limited vision.

 ## Gameplay